Lake Erie College of Osteopathic Medicine - LECOM

 Supplemental Application Required?
 Yes

-Qualified applicants will be notified to complete an online supplemental application and must submit the application fee at that time.
-LECOM requires a letter of recommendation from a premedical or pre-health committee or two letters from science professors from the applicant’s undergraduate or graduate institution.
+Qualified applicants will be notified via email to complete an online supplemental application and must submit an application fee at that time.
+LECOM requires either a single letter of recommendation from a premedical or pre-health committee, or two letters of recommendation from core science professors from the applicant’s undergraduate or graduate institution.

-MCAT Scores are considered; in lieu of MCAT Scores, LECOM may use an Academic Index Score that uses undergraduate and graduate GPAs in a formula calculation with ACT and/or SAT Critical Reading and Math scores.
-Interviews are offered based on completion of the supplemental application.
+MCAT scores are considered.
+In lieu of MCAT scores, LECOM may use an Academic Index Score (AIS) that uses undergraduate and graduate GPA’s in a formula calculation with ACT and/or SAT scores.
+Interviews are offeredbased on completion of the supplemental application.

 Supplemental Application Sent To: Screened Applicants